UGC NET 2017 Application Form and Exam Dates

-- For candidates belonging to OBC (non-creamy layer), SC, ST and PWD category, the minimum marks required in Master’s degree or equivalent exam is 50%.
+- The minimum marks required in Master’s degree or equivalent exam is 50% for reserved category candidates.

 - Those in the final year of their Master’s Degree are also eligible.

-- Candidates who have a PhD and whose Master’s exam has been completed by 19th September 1991 will be eligible for a 5% relaxation in aggregate marks.
+- PhD holders and whose Master’s exam has been completed by September 19, 1991 are eligible for a 5% relaxation in aggregate marks.